 Burrell has also had several successful big screen roles since “Modern Family” became a hit, particularly as a voice actor.
 He voiced Mr. Peabody and 2014’s “Mr. Peabody & Sherman” and will have a role in the highly anticipated “Finding Nemo” sequel, “Finding Dory.”

-All American Speakers is a speakers bureau and booking agency providing information on booking Ty Burrell for speaking engagements, personal appearances and corporate events.
-Contact an All American Speakers Bureau booking agent for more information on Ty Burrell speaking fees, availability, speech topics and cost to hire for your next event.
+All American Speakers Bureau is a full-service talent booking agency providing information on booking Ty Burrell for speaking engagements, personal appearances and corporate events.
+Contact an All American Speakers Bureau booking agent for more information on Ty Burrell speaking fees, availability, speech topics and cost to hire for your next live or virtual event.

 Related Tags: Information on keynote speaking engagements, personal appearances, corporate entertainment and appearance fees for Ty Burrell, an inspirational motivational speaker. bio for Ty Burrell agency, manager, speaker fees, speaking agency entertainment booking agency, speaker's fee, how to book, booking agencies for lectures, speaking event, celebrity appearances for hire, who is agent, manager, publicist, who represents, speakers bureau management who represents Ty Burrell